nmcintyre5/nmcintyre5/README.md

-# About Me

 Hi! 👋 I'm Nicole, a coder passionate about machine learning as it relates to health & wellness.
 With a background in STEM education, I'm enthusiastic about leveraging technology to solve real-world problems and make a positive impact.

 ## 🔭 What I'm Working On

-- Currently, I'm focusing on a variety of ML projects, where I'm analyzing the impact of certain factors on disease prediction.
+Currently, I'm focusing on a variety of ML projects, where I'm analyzing the impact of certain factors on disease prediction.

 ## 📚 What I'm Reading
 - Just finished (fiction): What Lies in the Woods by Kate Alice Marshall